okyeron/fates/install/norns/Norns_install_instructions_1.8.md

     sudo raspi-config

-	(go to "Localization Options" menu item and select "Change Timezone")
+	(go to "Localization Options" menu item and select "Change Timezone") (then repeat with "Change WiFi Country")

 ## Norns documentation